 ‘Literacy is the flexible and sustainable mastery of a repertoire of practices with the texts of traditional and new communications technologies via spoken, print and multimedia’

 Luke & Freebody (2000)

-In redesigning literacy, as a department, we focused on being positive and strategically responsive to changing literacies.
+In redesigning literacy, part of our Curriculum Innovation [CI] and Curriculum Transformation [CT] process, as a department, we focused on being positive and strategically responsive to changing literacies.
 We aim that the children in our classes develop the ability to reformulate current knowledge or access and learn new literate practices and have a range of knowledge, skills and strategies to use, when appropriate.
 In addition, they will be able to enact traditional paper and life (face to face encounters) and digital-electronic (using multiple modes), simultaneously.

 To achieve this, we continually create and provide a text rich environment for our children to engage, learn and appreciate the Language.

 ‘Wide range of fiction and non-fiction texts from print, non-print and electronic sources … [to] provide a variety of Language experiences.’